How To Travel For Free With Credit Card Points

 So, What Card Should I Start With?

-• A generous sign-up bonus (standard offer of 60,000 points worth at least $750, but potentially A LOT more!
-Remember transfer partners!)
+• Generous sign-up bonus — 75,000 points (worth at least $750, but potentially much more if you use transfer partners!)

-• a 10% point bonus on points earned each year
+• 10% bonus on points earned each year

 • Bonus earnings on travel, dining, select streaming services, and online grocery purchases